rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/idle.rst

 Run Module
    Do Check Module (above).
 If no error, restart the shell to clean the environment, then execute the module.
+Output is displayed in the Shell window.
+Note that output requires use of ``print`` or ``write``.
+   When execution is complete, the Shell retains focus and displays a prompt.
+   At this point, one may interactively explore the result of execution.
+   This is similar to executing a file with ``python -i file`` at a command line.

 Shell menu (Shell window only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^